Blagoj5/html-converter/packages/html-converter/README.md

-## html-converter
+## html-converter-full

 Are you tired of thinking for ways how to safely convert your string to a html or using dangerouslysetinnerhtml and worrying about any xss attacks when doing so?
-Well worry not, html-converter provides easy way to convert your string into a safely sanitized html.
+Well worry not, html-converter-full provides easy way to convert your string into a safely sanitized html.
 It's built on top of dompurify and it's made to work with react and vanilla js.

 ### What and why is sanitization important?

 Data Sanitization or in this case XSS Sanitization is crucial to prevent a [XSS Attack](https://owasp.org/www-community/attacks/xss/).
 Sanitization must be done before rendering any third-party content into the UI.
-So what html-converter does is it removes any dangeroues tags like `<script /> or alert` (of course if you intend to have some dangerous tags in your code, you can completely disable sanitization or filter out those tags
+So what html-converter does is it removes any dangeroues tags like `<script /> or alert` (of course if you intend to have some dangerous tags in your code, you can completely disable sanitization or filter out those tags)

 ### Two main functions for converting:

 1. html-converter-react - Isomorphic React converter (works on SSR and CSR) for translating your string into a html. <b>Returns JSX.Element | JSX.Element[] | string with sanitized data</b>(all dangerous tags removes)
 2. html-converter-js - Vanilla Js converter (works only on CSR) for translating your string into a html.
 Read bellow to see how it works

-### html-converter
+### html-converter-full

 It has both html-converter-react and html-converter-js

 #### Installation

 ```
-npm install html-converter
+npm install html-converter-full
-yarn add html-converter
+yarn add html-converter-full
 ```

 #### Usage